The truth behind Hep C

 If you test positive for antibodies to the Hep C virus, it means at some point in your life, you came into contact with the Hep C virus.
 These antibodies only show that you have been exposed to the virus – they do NOT protect you against Hep C infection or reinfection.

 This blood test looks for the genetic material of the virus in your blood.
 It will show if you still have the virus in your blood and how much of the virus is in your blood.
-It is the only test that can confirm a diagnosis of Hep C. Your doctor might refer to the results of this test as the “viral load.”
+It is the only test that can confirm a diagnosis of Hep C. Your healthcare professional might refer to the results of this test as the “viral load.”

 This test can tell what strain (or “genotype”) of Hep C virus you have.
 There are six common genotypes of Hep C virus, numbered from 1 to 6; genotype 1 is the most common in Canada.
 Genotypes 2 and 3 account for almost all other Hep C virus infections in Canada.
-Your genotype will also help your doctor decide what treatments are appropriate for you.
+Your genotype will also help your healthcare professional decide what treatments are appropriate for you.

 Know the facts